The Jungle Book (1994 film): Plot

 Brydon later announces that Boone and Kitty are to be married.
 A heartbroken Mowgli returns to the jungle after Boone and his men treat him poorly; Kitty refuses to marry Boone following this, enabling Brydon to send her back to England.
 Boone, desperate to find the treasure, recruits fellow soldiers Wilkins and Harley, and they team up with Buldeo and Tabaqui.
 They attempt to capture Mowgli but fail and Baloo is shot while defending Mowgli.

 The men later ambush Kitty and her father with the help of bandits, who later are attacked by Bagheera and the wolves and Brydon is shot in the leg.
 The would-be treasure hunters hold Kitty and Brydon hostage as leverage for Mowgli to lead them to the treasure.
 At night, Shere Khan returns; Mowgli promises to protect Kitty and Brydon from him and escapes the next morning with Bagheera's aid.
 Harley gives chase, only to fall into quicksand and drown.
-The party continues their journey, Boone leaving behind a wounded Brydon, who is helped back to the village on an elephant courtesy of Mowgli.
+The party continues their journey, Boone leaving behind a wounded Brydon, who is helped back to the village on an Indian elephant courtesy of Mowgli.
 Later, Tabaqui decides that Mowgli is no longer needed and tries to murder him, only to die after falling from a cliff.
 As they reach the city, Wilkins becomes separated from the group and is mauled to death by Shere Khan.
 Inside the city, Buldeo attempts to shoot Mowgli but is entombed in a booby trap.
 Boone and Kitty make it to the treasure room, where Boone tries to kill Mowgli with a sword, though Mowgli slashes his arm with a dagger and escapes with Kitty.
 Boone gathers treasure for himself, however his victory is cut short when Kaa kills him.

 Outside the ruins, Mowgli and Kitty are confronted by Shere Khan who roars at Mowgli.
 Mowgli roars back and Shere Khan sees him as a creature of the jungle, fulfilling a childhood dream of Mowgli's.
 Returning to the jungle, Mowgli and Kitty are delighted to find that both the lives of Brydon and Baloo have been saved by Plumford.
-Mowgli becomes lord of the jungle and begins a relationship with Kitty.
+Mowgli becomes lord of the jungle and begins a romantic relationship with Kitty.